ben16w/minui-portmaster/README.md

 </div>

-A MinUI and NextUI Emu Pak for PortMaster which includes everything needed and requires no additional software.
+A PortMaster Emu Pack for MinUI and NextUI that includes everything needed out of the box, no additional software required.

 ## Description